 The port authority’s federal mandate is to enable trade through the Port of Vancouver while protecting the environment and considering local communities.
 We ensure port projects meet these requirements through our PER process.

-The proposed Annacis Auto Terminal Optimization Project is currently under review (PER No. 21-019).
+The proposed Annacis Auto Terminal Optimization Project was reviewed and approved through the PER process (PER No. 21-019).
 You can learn more about this process and read the application at: portvancouver.com/projectenvironmentalreview.

 For questions about the port authority’s PER process, please contact the port authority at [email protected] or 604.665.9047.

-This project is funded by the Government of Canada through the National Trade Corridors Fund, the port authority, and terminal operator WW Solutions.
+This project is funded by the Government of Canada through the National Trade Corridors Fund, the port authority, and terminal operator WW.

 Part of Greater Vancouver Gateway 2030